 The NEF shall then check whether the AF is authorized to perform this operation or not as defined in clause 7.2.9 of 3GPP TS 23.247 [53].
 If the AF is authorized, the NEF shall trigger the Nudm_ParameterProvision service API of the UDM to request the provisioning of the received MBS Session Authorization information.

-Upon reception of a successful response from the UDM as defined in 3GPP TS 29.503 [17], the NEF shall respond to the AF with an HTTP "201 Created" status code including a Location header field containing the URI of the created resource, and the response body containing the MbsPpData data structure containing a representation of the created "Individual MBS Parameters Provisioning" resource.
+Upon success and reception of a successful response from the UDM as defined in 3GPP TS 29.503 [17], the NEF shall respond to the AF with an HTTP "201 Created" status code including a Location header field containing the URI of the created resource, and the response body containing the MbsPpData data structure containing a representation of the created "Individual MBS Parameters Provisioning" resource.

+On failure or if the NEF receives an error response from the UDM, the NEF shall take proper error handling actions, as specified in clause 5.20.7, and respond to the AF with an appropriate error status code.

 In order to request the update of an existing "Individual MBS Parameters Provisioning" resource for the purpose of MBS Session Authorization information provisioning for a multicast MBS group, an AF shall trigger the Nnef_MBSSession API by sending to the NEF either:

 - an HTTP PUT request targeting the concerned "Individual MBS Parameters Provisioning" resource with the request body including the MbsPpData data structure; or